yairiny/ops-game/README.md

 # ops-game

-This is a self-exploratory board game using clojure and processing
+This is a self-exploratory board game using clojure and opengl